Warning: you'll want to cook this tonight!

 - If you want to add the pineapple, warm it on the griddle, turning to make sure they are warm all over for serving on top of your tacos.

-- By the time you finish cooking the chorizo, your tortillas will be also warm and ready to fix the tacos.
-Top each tortilla with a couple of tablespoons of chorizo, some chopped onion and cilantro, and the pineapple chunks.
-Salsa of your choice, a squirt of lime juice, and viola!
+- Now, add some chopped onion and cilantro, and the pineapple chunks.
+Salsa of your choice, a squirt of fresh lime juice, and viola!
 Dinner is ready.

 Provecho, and if you make them, come back to let me know how they turned out for you!